dhealy05/TimeStamp/readme.md

 predictions shifted to the right.
 This has been a useful way to visualize future price change for the 10 day MA.

-Note on the "translator" function in run_commands: the original names for the strategy variants are confusing and don't match those used in the write up, which are superior.
+Note on the "translator" function in run: the original names for the strategy variants are confusing and don't match those used in the write up, which are superior.
 So, the translator functions translate the time stamped file names into the more understandable and accurate ones used in the paper.